Fermeuse

-Fermuese, also has with many scenic hiking trails with views of the Atlantic Ocean.
-The Bear Cove Point path is an 11.1-km point-to-point trail generally considered a moderately challenging route.
+Fermeuse, also has many scenic hiking trails with views of the Atlantic Ocean.
+The Bear Cove Point path is an 11.1 km point-to-point trail generally considered a moderately challenging route.
 It takes an average of 3 h 49 min to complete and offers the opportunity for bird watching, hiking, and running.
 The community also has many cottages catering to the numerous hikers of the East Coast Trail and other hiking trails in the area.

 Fermeuse is the hometown of former NHL player Ryane Clowe who played with the New Jersey Devils, New York Rangers and San Jose Sharks.